evayfang2019/evayfang_test/content/publication/PMID37037297/index.md

 publication: In *Clinica Chimica Acta*
 publication_short: In *Clin Chim Acta*

-abstract: Aims: To explore the maternal metabolic changes of fetal congenital heart disease (FCHD), and screen metabolic markers to establish a practical diagnostic model.
-Methods: Maternal peripheral serum from 17 FCHD and 63 non-FCHD pregnant were analyzed by Ultra High-performance Liquid Chromatography-Mass/Mass (UPLC-MS/MS).
-Results: In the FCHD and the non-FCHD, 132 metabolites were identified, including 35 differential metabolites enriched in the purine, caffeine, primary bile acid, and arachidonic acid metabolism pathway.
+abstract: Aims: To explore the maternal metabolic changes of fetal congenital heart disease (FCHD), and screen metabolic markers to establish a practical diagnostic model.Methods: Maternal peripheral serum from 17 FCHD and 63 non-FCHD pregnant were analyzed by Ultra High-performance Liquid Chromatography-Mass/Mass (UPLC-MS/MS).Results: In the FCHD and the non-FCHD, 132 metabolites were identified, including 35 differential metabolites enriched in the purine, caffeine, primary bile acid, and arachidonic acid metabolism pathway.
 Finally, the screened (+/-)9,10-dihydroxy-12Z-octadecenoic acid (AUC = 0.888) and 11,12-epoxy-(5Z,8Z,11Z)-icosatrienoic acid (AUC = 0.995) were incorporated into the logistic regression model.
 The AUC value of the two-metabolite model was 1.0, superior to proline (AUC = 0.867), uric acid (AUC = 0.789), glutamine (AUC = 0.705), and taurine (AUC = 0.923) previously reported.
-The clinical decision curve analysis (DCA) showed the highest clinical net benefit of the model, and internal validation by bootstrap shows the robustness of the model (Brier Score = 0.005).
-Conclusion: For the prenatal diagnosis of CHD, our findings are of great clinical significance.
+The clinical decision curve analysis (DCA) showed the highest clinical net benefit of the model, and internal validation by bootstrap shows the robustness of the model (Brier Score = 0.005).Conclusion: For the prenatal diagnosis of CHD, our findings are of great clinical significance.
 As an additional screening procedure, the identification model might be used to detect.

-Keywords: Biomarker; Congenital heart disease; Diagnostic model; Metabolomics; Pregnancy.

 # Summary.
 An optional shortened abstract.
-summary: Higher doses of MEHP lead to stronger metabolic perturbations in trophoblast cells.
-Amino acid, pyrimidine, and glutathione metabolism were affected by MEHP.
-5â€?UMP and N-acetylputrescine as potential sensitively markers for MEHP exposure.

-tags: ["Congenital heart disease", "Birth Defect","Pregnancy","Adverse Pregnancy Outcome","Metabolomics","Biomarker"]
+summary: FCHD maternal metabolism changes significantly.
+Most importantly, we screened two key metabolites 9,10-DOA and 11,12-EET, and established an accurate and practical FCHD recognition model.

+tags: ["Metabolomics","Adverse Pregnancy Outcome", "Birth Defect","Biomarker","Congenital heart disease","Pregnancy"]

 # Display this page in the Featured widget?
 featured: false